Skip to main content

 San Marco - Historic Charm Meets Convenience

-San Marco is one of the Best Neighborhoods to live in Jacksonville for families and healthcare professionals.
+San Marco is often selected by buyers seeking proximity to healthcare facilities and established residential amenities.
 Known for its Venice-inspired square, San Marco offers boutique dining, river views, and family-friendly walkability.

 • Lifestyle: Historic charm with dining, boutique shopping, and a lively central square.
 Considered one of the safer walkable areas in the city.